vaadin/cdi/README.md

 Issue tracking
 ----
-Issues for the project are tracked in the Vaadin Trac at http://dev.vaadin.com
+If you find an issue, please report it in the GitHub issue tracker: https://github.com/vaadin/cdi/issues

 Contributions
 ----
-Contributions to the project can be done using the Vaadin Gerrit review system at http://dev.vaadin.com/review.
-Pull requests cannot be accepted due to Gerrit being used for code review.
+Contributions to the project can be done through pull requests in GitHub.

-Copyright 2012 Vaadin Ltd.
+Copyright 2016 Vaadin Ltd.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the